Nagendra24290/Testline-task/README.md

 ○ Propose actionable steps for the user to improve, such as suggested topics, question types, or difficulty levels to focus on.

-I completed All the tasks just go through my code
+I completed All the tasks just go through my code and I got the accuracy upto 96%